 What is changing and what does that mean?

 Extensions to dwellings;

-Over and above the previous policies and guidelines, this revised set of policies allow additional storeys to be added to existing dwellings, subject to certain criteria.
+Over and above the previous policies and guidelines, this revised set of policies allows additional storeys to be added to existing dwellings, subject to certain criteria.
 There are two key categories where this additional development can apply: